The City of Beverly Hills' Mills Act Program is a self-directed, financial incentive program for owners of locally-designated historic properties.

-In order for your property to be considered for a Mills Act contract under the current two-year pilot program, it must be a designated City of Beverly Hills landmark and satisfy the Mills Act Pilot Program requirements.
+In order for your property to be considered for a Mills Act contract under the current pilot program, it must be a designated City of Beverly Hills Landmark and satisfy the Mills Act Pilot Program requirements.
 If you are unsure if your property is a designated or eligible landmark please contact City staff.

 Click on the following links for more Information:

 - The California Mills Act, enacted in 1972, grants local governments the authority to establish, administer and implement Mills Act Historic Preservation Tax Abatement Programs (Mills Act programs).

 - Cities and counties with Mills Act programs are able to enter into contracts with owners of qualified historic properties who actively participate in the restoration, rehabilitation, and maintenance of their historic properties while receiving property tax relief.

 - Each local government establishes its own criteria for evaluating applications and determines how many contracts will be allowed.

 - Mills Act participants may realize property tax savings of up to 50% each year depending on several variables.

 - The County Assessor’s office re-assesses property taxes based on a capitalization of income formula rather than on market value.

 - Contracts are automatically renewed each year and are transferred to new owners when the property is sold.

 - Penalties may be imposed if a property is found in breach of contract.
 The City may then cancel the contract whereupon the County Auditor collects a cancellation fee of 12.5% of the current fair market value of the property as determined by the County Assessor.